filelucker/english-date-to-bangla-date/README.md

 # English To Bangla Date Library

+The English Calendar Date to Bangla Calendar Date Library is a reliable and efficient tool for converting dates from the English calendar system to the Bangla calendar system.
+With accurate conversion, seamless integration, and flexible customization options, this library simplifies the process of date conversion for developers and individuals working with the Bangla calendar.

 To get a Git project into your build:

 Step 1.
 Add the JitPack repository to your build file